 - Turning the fries half-way through baking (to bake both sides of the fries evenly).

 Even after trying all these tips and tricks I read about in cookbooks and on various food blogs, I always ended up with soggy fries.
 The closest I’ve come to were sweet potato fries that somewhat crisped up in the oven, but lost their crispiness as soon as they started to cool down.
-The frustrating part was that I knew how the sweet potato fries were supposed to taste, but they just didn’t.
+The frustrating part was that I knew how sweet potato fries were supposed to taste, but they just didn’t.

 That being said, I was convinced that it was possible to make crispy sweet potato fries.
 There are so many brands of bake-able sweet potato fries in the freezer section of any grocery store.
 So I looked at the backs of all the bags I could find, and made about fifty batches of baked sweet potato fries with various success.
 (I wasn’t lying when I said I could make them with my eyes closed).
 And then something happened.

 My husband (Tanner) bought me an airfryer.
 I don’t know if it was a result of me constantly complaining about not being able to make crispy sweet potato fries or him being tired of having soggy sweet potato fries as a side for dinner.
 Regardless, now I can finally make super crispy sweet potato fries every single time and use no more than a drop of oil.
-Compare that to a whole pot to deep fry and you can begin to imagine the health benefits.
-How awesome is that?

 Tips for Making Crispy Sweet Potato Fries